nmlgc/mly/README.md

 ### `loop-find`

-Finds the longest fully repeated range of MIDI events.
+Finds the longest fully repeated and unique range of MIDI events.